smfo/whatILearntToday/React/hooks/intro.md

 replaces the previous state value when it is called.**

+#### Usage
+Can only be called by functional components.
-Always call hooks at the top level.
+Can only be called by the top level.
 This ensures that they are call in the same order every time the element renders.
 Do not call inside loops, conditions or nested functions.

+The ESLint plugin enforces that these two rules are followed.
+`npm install eslist-plugin-react-hooks`